FAF-D2/xnet/README.md

 ## About this project
 xnet is a **lightweight, ~3k-line, header-only** async I/O layer that exposes minimal awaiters built on **io_uring (via liburing)** and **C++20 coroutines**.

-It does **one thing only**: fast, minimal, scheduler‑agnostic asynchronous I/O — with each IOAwaiter costing only **32–64 bytes** of overhead.
+It does **one thing only**: fast, minimal, scheduler‑agnostic asynchronous I/O — with each IOAwaiter costing only **32–64 bytes** of overhead in the coroutine frame.

 **No scheduler, no runtime — just the minimal I/O primitives you can drop directly into your own coroutine system.*